-To ensure the best interests of the government, users and vendors are taken into consideration, a tiered approach29 to data licensing may be appropriate with the following tiers offered for consideration (from least restrictive to most restrictive).
-Note that one key alternative is to buy the right to share data openly with the public (under a CC BY license) after a delay.
+To ensure the best interests of the government, users and vendors are taken into consideration, and a tiered approach28 to data licensing may be appropriate with the following tiers offered for consideration (from least restrictive to most restrictive).
+Note that these tiers are for illustrative purposes, and other licensing considerations are possible and should be negotiated as appropriate for the specific data buy.
+One alternative specified in the below tiers is to buy the right to share data openly with the public (under a CC BY license as defined above) after a delay.
 For some applications, the commercial value dramatically declines after a short period of time, but there remains significant value to academia in archived data.
 NOAA programs and offices should be careful not to inadvertently buy data rights that don't allow archival.

 - Tier 1: Unlimited distribution rights (such as Creative Commons Zero (CC0) or CC 4.0 International (CC BY 4.0)). - Tier 2: Distribution to U.S. government agencies, international partners, non-profits, academic entities for non-commercial use, with no further distribution. - Tier 2a: Distribution to U.S. government agencies, international partners, non-profits, academic entities for non-commercial use, with no further distribution.
-Right to distribute all data to any entity with no restriction on use or further distribution 24 hours after receipt at NOAA. - Tier 3: Distribution to U.S. government agencies and international partners for non-commercial use with no further distribution. - Tier 3a: Distribution to U.S. government agencies and international partners for noncommercial use with no further distribution.
-Right to distribute all data to any entity with no restriction on use or further distribution 24 hours after receipt at NOAA. - Tier 4: Distribution to U.S. government agencies for non-commercial use and no further distribution (except to contractors for use on agency behalf). - Tier 4a: Distribution to U.S. government agencies for non-commercial use and no further distribution (except to contractors for use on agency behalf).
 Right to distribute all data to any entity with no restriction on use or further distribution 24 hours after receipt at NOAA.